-When defining the hreflang attribute, you not only describe the audience targeting for the current page, but also the localized variants of the page.
+When defining the hreflang attribute, you describe not only the audience targeting for the current page, but also the localized variants of the page.

-For example, let’s say that a Spanish home page is also available in British English and French, and you want the default fall-back to be the Spanish home page then the full definition would be present on all variants of the Spanish home page:
+For example, let's say that a Spanish home page is also available in British English and French, and you want the default fallback to be the Spanish home page.
+Then the full definition would be present on all variants of the Spanish home page: